avsthiago/kopylot/CONTRIBUTING.md

 >
 > Now you can make your changes locally.

-| 6.
-Don\'t forget to add test cases for your added functionality to the
+| 5.
+Do not forget to add test cases for your added functionality to the
   `tests` directory.

-| 7.
-When you\'re done making changes, check that your changes pass the
-  formatting tests.
+> You can run the tests with
 > ``` bash
+> make test
+> ```

+| 6.
+When you are done making changes, check that your changes pass the
+  formatting validations.

+> ``` bash
 > make check
 > ```

-| 8.
+| 7.
 Now, validate that all unit tests are passing:

 > ``` bash
 > make test
 > ```

-| 9.
+| 8.
 Before raising a pull request you should also run tox.
 This will
   run the tests across different versions of Python:

 > ``` bash
-> tox
+> poetry run tox
 > ```
 >
 > This requires you to have multiple versions of python installed.
 This
 > step is also triggered in the CI/CD pipeline, so you could also choose
 > to skip this step locally.

-| 10.
+| 9.
 Commit your changes and push your branch to GitHub:

 > ``` bash
 > git add .